 - "Biden's stimulus: A radical experiment for America's families."
 Newsweek, 2021.

-- "The 'stars aligned' in budget deal, but hurdles remain for early education.
+- "The starts aligned in California budget deal, but hurdles remain for early education.
 EdSource, 2021

 - "Nurturing children in China," lecture for Peking University, 2020.
 Mandarin translation available.